Weight loss injections in stomach

 What are weight loss injections in the stomach?

-Weight loss injections in the stomach are a treatment for obesity.
+Weight loss injections in the stomach are an obesity treatment.
 They are mainly GLP-1 agonists.
 These hormones mimic the gut’s natural hormones to reduce hunger and slow digestion.

 How do GLP-1 agonists work in the body?